Alma Rubens

-Alma Rubens (born Alma Genevieve Reubens; February 19, 1897 – January 21, 1931) was an American film actress and stage performer.
+Alma Rubens (February 19, 1897 – January 21, 1931) was an American film actress and stage performer.

-Rubens began her career in the mid 1910s.
+Rubens began her career in the mid-1910s.
 She quickly rose to stardom in 1916 after appearing opposite Douglas Fairbanks in The Half-Breed.
-For the remainder of the decade, she appeared in supporting roles in comedies and drama.
-In the 1920s, Rubens developed a drug addiction which eventually ended her career.
+For the remainder of the decade, she appeared in supporting roles in comedies and dramas.
+In the 1920s, she developed a drug addiction that eventually ended her career.
 She died of lobar pneumonia and bronchitis shortly after being arrested for cocaine possession in January 1931.

 Early life

-Alma Genevieve Reubens was born on February 19, 1897, to John B. and Theresa (née Hayes) Reubens in San Francisco, California.
-Her father, John Reubens, born in 1857 in Germany, was Jewish, and emigrated to the United States in 1890.
-Alma vehemently denied any Jewish heritage throughout her lifetime however.
-Her mother was of Irish Catholic descent.
-She and her elder sister, Hazel (born 1893) were raised in their mother's faith and attended Sacred Heart Convent in San Francisco.
+Alma and her elder sister, Hazel (born 1893) were raised in their mother's faith and attended Sacred Heart Convent in San Francisco.

 Some biographies erroneously state that her birth name was Genevieve Driscoll.
 That name was in fact a pseudonym that she later used in a non-professional capacity, as Genevieve was her middle name and Driscoll was her maternal grandmother's maiden name.

 Career

 Her first stage opportunity came when a chorus girl in a musical comedy theater troupe became ill.
 Rubens was chosen to take her place and joined the troupe as a regular performer.
-There she met Franklyn Farnum who was also a member.
+There she met Franklyn Farnum, who was also a member.
 He later convinced Rubens to leave the troupe and try film acting.

 In 1916, Rubens signed with Triangle Film Corporation.
 Her first film for the company was the comedy-drama Reggie Mixes In, starring Douglas Fairbanks.
 Later the same year, Rubens was re-teamed with Fairbanks for cocaine comedy The Mystery of the Leaping Fish, The Half-Breed and The Americano.
 The next year, Rubens co-starred in two westerns, Truthful Tolliver with William S. Hart and The Firefly of Tough Luck with Charles Gunn.
-In 1918, she announced that she was changing the spelling of her last name of Rueben to "Rubens" because it caused too much confusion in the movie industry and in publications.
-She later told Photoplay magazine, "As a matter of fact my name is not the same [spelling] as the painter's.
+In 1918, she announced that she was changing the spelling of her last name from Rueben to "Rubens" because it caused too much confusion in the movie industry and publications.
+She later told Photoplay magazine, "As a matter of fact, my name is not the same [spelling] as the painter's.
 It's either Reubens or Ruebens—I forget which.
 I never could spell it.
 Couldn't remember where the 'e' came.
 So I let it go Rubens."